runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 ## Exercises

-1. Compile your solution to Lesson 1.18, Problem 2 with debugging support enabled and step through several programs you have previously used to test.
+1. Compile your solution to Lesson 1.18, Exercise 2 with debugging support enabled and step through several programs you have previously used to test.
 Then set a breakpoint on the `isKResult` function and observe the state of the interpreter when stopped at that breakpoint.
 Set a breakpoint on the rule for